ehmicky/autoserver/docs/functions.md

 # Variables

-Every functions receives as their first argument an object containing variables with information about the current context.
+Every functions receives as their first parameter an object containing variables with information about the current context.

-For example, the `timestamp` variable can be used:
+In the example below, the `timestamp` variable is used.

 <!-- eslint-disable strict, filenames/match-exported -->
 ```js